 I just love visiting markets.
 It’s my favorite way of exploring a city’s soul.

 And, of course, I am not only talking about food markets here.
 Madrid is full of all sorts of markets: flea markets, street markets, farmers markets… You name it!

 The city has a total of 46 local food markets, also known as Mercados de Madrid, that are scattered in 17 districts.
 These markets have become spaces for culinary experimentation, where gourmets discover their paradise: cheese, wine, meats, sweets, and international delicacies.

-Explore Madrid’s local food markets to enjoy a unique gastromomic experience.
-The list below includes only those that may interest you due to its convenient location.
+Explore Madrid’s local food markets to enjoy a unique gastronomic experience.
+I have prepared a list including only those that may interest you due to its convenient location.
 But all 46 offer you great chance to meet Madrid through a local’s eyes.

-Open-air markets are a long-standing tradition in Madrid.
-The city’s street markets are bustling, busy, and full of life, an integral part of the Madrid shopping scene.
+Open-air markets are a long-standing tradition in the city.
+Madrid street markets are bustling, busy, and full of life, an integral part of the Madrid shopping scene.
 They are great for bargains or for just browsing.

 You can search for that special something among the vintage home decoration, new and second-hand clothes, stamps, books, vinyl records, antique toys, and other stuff you didn’t even know were missing from your life…